Griffiths Park Upgrade

 2.I continue to have concerns about an unfenced playground being unsuitable for toddlers and preschoolers, due to the fast-moving traffic on three sides of the park.
 Cars are lethal and can kill children in an instant: the only reason more children aren't killed by cars is because parents severely limit their movements to places where they are safe from cars, which in the case of toddlers and preschoolers means fenced playgrounds.
 Very young children don't obey the implied aesthetic rules of a few plants and boulders: without an actual fence they can still dash for the road.
 Even the most actively supervising parent can be distracted by another child or not fast enough.
 The proposed 'separation' sounds as though it is following a popular design trend for natural-looking parks that are pleasing to adults, but will not provide the physical safety of a fence.
 This is a shame as parents of toddlers will still either avoid using the space, or use it with anxiety.
 The proposed partial, aesthetic/psychological separation of playground and park is also unlikely to achieve the stated objective of keeping dogs out of the playground as like toddlers they also jump through available gaps.
 If you do reconsider an actual fence, please make it accessible for someone using a wheelchair.
 Thanks for considering my input.

-Laurie over 2 years ago
+Laurie about 3 years ago